 Description: This course is intended for students who need a third year of mathematics but do not meet the prerequisites for Algebra II Regents Level.
-Topics include polynomials, linear functions, rational expressions, functions, quadratics, absolute value, inequalities, circles, and exponents.
+Topics include polynomials, linear functions, rational expressions, functions, quadratics, absolute value, solving rational equations, and exponents.
 A TI-84 graphing calculator is required.

-Course Name/# : Algebra II (H) - 331 Grade Level: 10/11 Course Status: Required Course Level: Honors Credit: 1 Multiplier: 1.03 Prerequisite: A course grade of 90 or better in Geometry Honors and a scor e of 85 or better on the New York State Geometry Regents Exam and teacher recommendation.
+Course Name/#: Algebra II (H) - 331 Grade Level: 10/11

+Course Status: Required Course Level: Honors

+Credit: 1 Multiplier: 1.03

+Prerequisite: A course grade of 90 or better in Geometry and a score of 85 or better on the New York State

+Geometry Regents Exam and teacher recommendation.